tc39/notes/es6/2015-03/mar-24.md

 #### Conclusion/Resolution

-- Istvan to follow up with Adobe and the CC to see if they would object to withdrawing the compact profile.
+- István to follow up with Adobe and the CC to see if they would object to withdrawing the compact profile.

 ## Fast track ECMA-404